UnoRoute/vscode-nativescript-extend/README.md

 - Create/run a Nativescript project
 - Nativescript detects a NS project and auto enable the emulator and ask to add xml validation for the project
 - Right click on the explorer panel area and create your prefered project framework
-- Open the xml file of html and get Nativescript Extend snippet
+- Open a xml/html/vue file and get Nativescript Extend snippet
 - type NS for widget and layouts
 - type your prefered attributes.
 Attributes dont need any prefix